 There’s a good reason to leave the case home, though.
 The Powerbeats Pro claims nine hours of playback time per charge.
 That’s three to four hours more than most top competitors, including Apple’s own AirPods 2 and Samsung’s slick and nimble Galaxy Buds.
 It’s fairly difficult to test this in real-life scenarios for two reasons: One, accelerometers in the headphones shut them down after just minutes on a desk to conserve battery, and two, there’s no real battery icon to speak of, save when swiping left on or placing the buds next to an iPhone.
 The case does have an LED light that indicates when battery is low, but Android users will be doing a lot of guesswork when leaving the case at home.

 That said, we’re certain we got at least 8-9 hours of playback the first time we killed them, and even after over 2+ hours, the earbuds registered at 86 percent battery.
-The case will get you two more charges for more than 24 hours of battery life.
+The case will get you almost two more charges for more than 24 hours of battery life.
 The case can’t charge wirelessly like the new AirPods’ optional case, requiring a Lightning cable (we wish there was a USB-C port but this is an Apple mobile accessory after all), but quick charging is impressive, offering an hour of playback on 5 minutes charge, and 4.5 hours on 15 minutes.

 Beats gonna beat, and these headphones certainly bring it when it comes to the bass.
 That can lead to moments that offer a little too much thump for some ears, especially notable in tunes that don’t really call for it, such as the driving bass in John Prine’s Please Don’t Bury Me.
 But make no mistake, these aren’t your grandfather’s Beats — partly because Beats didn’t exist then, but also because Apple has refined the sound signature significantly for clear, detailed, and dynamic sound.